o-jasper/o-jasper-luakit-stuff/listview/readme.md

   However a malicious link can mess with the SQL database.
 Perhaps alternatively just have the hash of a search stored somewhere, connected to the search.

+## Reorganize

+SQL searches &rarr; lists &rarr; each item add metatable.

+One of the functions is `repl_list`; for producing a list of things that should replace.